-As of the date of this Offer Supplement, the Audit Committee is chaired by independent director Mr. Margarito B. Teves, and its members are independent directors former Chief Justice Artemio V. Panganiban and Mr. Ricardo C. Marquez, and Ms. Aurora T. Calderon (who is also an accountant).
-Atty.
-Estelito P. Mendoza was also a member of the Corporate Governance Committee until March 26, 2025.
-Mr. Ferdinand K. Constantino acted as advisor to the committee.
+As of the date of this Offer Supplement, the Audit Committee is chaired by independent director Mr. Margarito B. Teves, and its members are independent directors former Chief Justice Artemio V. Panganiban and Mr. Ricardo C. Marquez, Ms. Aurora T. Calderon (who is also an accountant) and Mr. John Paul L. Ang.
+Mr. Ferdinand K. Constantino acts as advisor to the committee.